Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

    - **Portfolio and Social Media Pages**: Crafting these showcases my work effectively.

     **Skills to Develop or Improve:**
      While I have a solid foundation, continuous improvement is essential.
 I continue refining my existing skills and exploring new ones.
-There's always room for growth!
+There's always room for growth!🌟💻

 2. **Interests and Values**: